 VTG LIVE & READY TO GO! - RESTORATION COMPLETED!

-.....Recently arrived, I have already checked it over in conjunction with the luthier I work with, and done the restoration work required.....see under the "Condition" heading for details of the work carried out.
+.....Recently arrived, checked over in conjunction with the luthier I work with, and the restoration work required completed.....see under the "Condition" heading for details of the work carried out.

 This guitar is identical to the 1967 model I sold a few months ago....the buyer phoned me within a couple of hours of the guitar arriving, to say that he had been playing it ever since it arrived & loved it!

 Prior to that in the long series of these guitars I have sold over the last decade, a structurally identical Regal R200 from the same period sold to buyer in Newcastle earlier, whose feedback was....

 "The guitar looks and plays fantastic, it has exactly that authentic Blues sound I was looking for.
 Many thanks for getting it to me so prompt and packaged well for a safe transit.
 It will be getting used in Blues clubs and events around the North East in the very near future.

 The set up and playability is great for such an old girl."

 Following the many '60s Harmony made Stellas I have sold, in all their many variations, this one is in the original H929 sunburst/"faux flame" produced for a quarter-century from 1945 to 1970....another of these real "Little Gems" - this one particularly clean and smart - not completely blemishless, but you wouldn't expect a 52 year old Stella to be completely mint, would you?
 Just as near to that as you could get, with superbly aged colour to the original finish, and full of historic all-American character!